geoschem/geos-chem-cloud/doc/source/chapter05_aws-in-detail/monitor-cost.rst

 Monitoring AWS cost
 ===================

 Time to talk about money.
 The :ref:`Researcher’s Handbook <researcher-handbook-label>` has a very comprehensive introduction to all kinds of budget management tools.
-I find that the `AWS Cost Explorer <https://aws.amazon.com/aws-cost-management/aws-cost-explorer/>`_ is the most straighforward and intuitive one.
+I find that the `AWS Cost Explorer <https://aws.amazon.com/aws-cost-management/aws-cost-explorer/>`_ is the most straightforward and intuitive one.

 Go to your billing console: